aiidateam/AEP/005_exportformat/readme.md

 When writing an export file, these issues should not necessarily be present.

 [JSON streaming](https://en.wikipedia.org/wiki/JSON_streaming) technologies, such as JSONL, also allow for JSON to be streamed, without the need to read the full file into memory.
-It is unclear though if this would actually provide any performance gains, since in many cases the full JSON will still need to be loaded into memory.
+This would overcome the current limitation in memory usage, that the full JSON must be read into memory, but it is unclear yet as to how performant this would be.

 #### SQLite database